BY PASTOR T. O. BANSO

 The name Lappidoth appears only once in the Bible.
 The Bible tells us nothing about this man.
 There is nothing to suggest that Deborah was not still married to Lappidoth at the time she was judging Israel and was a prophetess.
 She is not described as his former wife!
 In other words, she combined her calling as a wife with her ministry as a prophetess and judge.
 She called herself “a mother in Israel” (Judges 5:7).
 One could assume that she successfully fulfilled her ministry and family responsibilities without allowing one to hinder the other.

 If this is true, ministers of God have a lesson to learn from her.
 A minister should live a balanced life.
 As a servant of God, let there be a healthy balance between ministry and other departments of your life.
 In particular, do not let the family and ministry conflict with each other.
-The challenges of marriage (1 Corinthians 7:28b) should not be allowed to truncate fulfillment of destiny.
+The challenges of marriage (1 Corinthians 7:28b) should not be allowed to truncate the fulfilment of destiny.

 2. Have an intimate relationship with God.
 Deborah could hear from God the message she delivered to Barak to raise an army because she had an intimate relationship with God.
 Judges 4:6-7 says, “Then she sent and called for Barak the son of Abinoam from Kedesh in Naphtali, and said to him, ‘Has not the LORD God of Israel commanded, ‘Go and deploy troops at Mount Tabor; take with you ten thousand men of the sons of Naphtali and of the sons of Zebulun; and against you I will deploy Sisera, the commander of Jabin’s army, with his chariots and his multitude at the River Kishon; and I will deliver him into your hand’?’”
 (NKJV).
 Remember the Bible calls her a prophetess.
 Deborah had prophetic power.